joseph-walker/boxes/docs/cookbook.md

 const result = Maybe.liftA3(doStuffWithThreeNullables)(maybeOne, maybeTwo, maybeThree);
 ```

-There are applicative lifts all the way up to 6 arguments.
-If you need more, you can use applicative chaining
+There are Lifts all the way up to 6 arguments.
+If you need more, you can use `ap` chaining
-(though your function will need to be curried -- if you use liftA#, this happens automatically)
+(though your function will need to be [curried](https://stackoverflow.com/questions/36314/what-is-currying) -- if you use liftA#, this happens automatically)

 ```js
 function doStuffWithWayTooMuchData(a, b, c, d, e, f, g) {